simonovic86/lock/README.md

 2. Wait for countdown (if still locked)
 3. Click "Unlock Vault"
 4. View your decrypted secret

+> **Note:** If the vault has "Destroy after reading" enabled, you'll see a confirmation warning before unlocking.

 ### Backup Your Vaults